ENCODE-DCC/accession/docs/index.rst

 ``quality_metrics`` is a list of methods that will be called in during the accessioning to attach quality metrics to the file

+``callbacks`` is an array of strings referencing methods of the appropriate ``Accession`` subclass.
+This can be used to change or add arbitrary properties on the file.

 ``derived_from_files`` specifies the list of files the current file being accessioned derives from.
 The parent files must have been accessioned before the current file can be submitted.

 ``derived_from_inputs`` is used when indicating that the parent files were not produced during the pipeline analysis.
 Instead, these files are initial inputs to the pipeline.
 Raw fastqs and genome references are examples of such files.

 ``derived_from_output_type`` is required in the case the parent file has a possible duplicate.

+``disallow_tasks`` can be used to tell the accessioning code not to search particular branches of the workflow digraph when searching up for parent files.
+This is useful for situations where the workflow exhibits a diamond dependency leading to unwanted files in the ``derived_from``.

 Table of Contents
 ==================